RMCollins175/pet-lab/SOLUTION.md

 I wasn't sure about the price filter, as no product had a price of 30, but I think I covered it.

 Definitely could have used some more tests, improved Error handling, and a responsive design but these were not essential to requirements.

+URLSearchParams was a new topic for me.
+I found it useful for filtering through the query string, when multiple filters were selected.
+It took me a bit of time understanding how it worked.